On this page

 Knowing that something is true is different from knowing why it is true.
 A learner who has memorized that multiplying two negatives gives a positive can still be completely lost when a problem requires reasoning from that fact.

 Elaborative questioning - "Why does that work?"
 "What would happen if this part changed?"
-"Can you explain it a different way?" - forces the learner to build a real mental model rather than a surface-level association.
+"Can you explain it a different way?" - forces the learner to build a mental model rather than a surface-level association.
 TutorThings uses this technique constantly: follow-up questions probe the reasoning, not just the answer.

 Spaced practice